History of Arlington National Cemetery

 On May 13, 1864, the first military burial was conducted for Private William Christman.
 Brigadier General Montgomery Meigs, Quartermaster General of the U.S. Army, who was responsible for the burial of soldiers, ordered Arlington Estate used for a cemetery.
 The existing D.C.-area national cemeteries (Soldiers’ Home and Alexandria National Cemeteries) were running out of space — both closed on the day that burials began at Arlington.

 Arlington officially became a national cemetery on June 15, 1864, by order of Secretary of War Edwin Stanton.
-The original cemetery was 200 acres, and has since grown to 624 acres (as of December 2019).
+The original cemetery was 200 acres, and has since grown to 639 acres (as of early 2020).
 Arlington became a segregated cemetery, just like all national cemeteries at the time, and remained segregated by race and rank until 1948, when President Harry S. Truman desegregated the military.
 The primary burial ground for white Civil War soldiers became Section 13.
-Meanwhile, Section 27 became the area for African-American soldiers and freed people; more than 3,800 freed African-Americans are buried in Section 27.
+Meanwhile, Section 27 became the area for African American soldiers and freed people; more than 3,800 freed African Americans are buried in Section 27.

 Initially, being buried at a national cemetery was not considered an honor, but it ensured that service members whose families could not afford to bring them home for a funeral were given a proper burial.
 The first official “Decoration Day,” later renamed Memorial Day, was held at Arlington National Cemetery on May 30, 1868.
 This tradition continues today, and is one reason why Arlington transformed from being one of many national cemeteries into the premier national military cemetery.
 The event was so popular that in 1873, an amphitheater was constructed to hold the official ceremonies.
 (Renamed the James Tanner Amphitheater, it recently reopened after restoration.)
 Beginning in the late 1870s, high-ranking veterans began requesting burial in the Officers' Sections (Sections 1, 2 and 3).